rajneesh069/DSA-CPP/README.md

 };
 ```

-- In the above question we stop when the target becomes negative, i.e, we can take the elements as many times as we want but if the target becomes negative we stop because then no combination of it would sum upto target.
+- In the above question we stop when the target becomes negative, i.e, we can take the elements as many times as we want but if the target becomes negative we stop because then no combination of it would sum upto the target.

 ### Combination Sum Variation: Taking an element just once